threefoldtech/info_grid/src/documentation/developers/grid_deployment/app_case_study_nextcloud.md

 The information provided here are specific to the Nextcloud workload, but it can be applied to other types of workload.

 Before building the Nextcloud application, we first deployed a [Nextcloud instance](../../system_administrators/terraform/advanced/terraform_nextcloud_aio.md) on the ThreeFold Grid with a full virtual machine.
-Once this deployment was working well, we built an [Nextcloud flist](../flist/flist_case_studies/flist_nextcloud_case_study.md).
+Once this deployment was working well, we built a [Nextcloud flist](../flist/flist_case_studies/flist_nextcloud_case_study.md).
 You can consult the Nextcloud flist code in the ThreeFold Tech [tf-images repository](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3/nextcloud).
 We note that the flist uses a micro VM.
 There are some differences between a full VM and a micro VM.
-We propose users to first start deploying with a full VM and then adjust their work when they want to publish an flist with a micro VM, since full VM are easier to work with.
+We propose users to first start deploying with a full VM and then adjust their work when they want to publish a flist with a micro VM, since full VM are easier to work with.
 You can of course start directly with a micro VM if you want.

-In sum, once we were confortable launching Nextcloud on a full VM and also using an flist, we were ready to tackle the building of a application.
+In sum, once we were comfortable launching Nextcloud on a full VM and also using an flist, we were ready to tackle the building of an application.
 These steps should be taken into account when building your own application.
 We proceed this way to ensure that the workload is properly configured.
 Once we know the flist is working properly, we can focus on the application aspect of the deployment, knowing the deployment itself is working properly.

 # Building an Application

-In the subsections that follow, we cover all the different files that either need to be updated or created when building a application on the Dashboard.
+In the subsections that follow, we cover all the different files that either need to be updated or created when building an application on the Dashboard.

-For the most part, the work consist of updating existing files to add the Nextcloud information.
+For the most part, the work consists of updating existing files to add the Nextcloud information.
 As you will see, the bulk of the work is happening with the file named **tf_nextcloud.vue**, where we set the main application page seen on the Dashboard.

 ## Add an Icon